penguino118/Blender-Artistoon-Addons/README.md

     - Rotation is ocasionally missing for some bones on export, not sure why.
     - st0e0 (Chapter 10-1) is the main example, clouds don’t keep the same rotation on import/export
 - [ ]  Support weird behavior from st0b0 (Pillar object bones)
-- [ ]  Revise bone relationships, use Blender’s system instead of custom properties